Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 To address the challenges associated with SATD detection, we conducted a thorough analysis of the relevant literature, focusing on the difficulties commonly highlighted by researchers.
 These challenges reflect the complexities inherent in identifying SATD across various software projects and methodologies.

-We identified nine key challenges related to SATD identification extracted from the relevant studies, as summarized in Table~\ref{tab:tb_challenges}, with relevant studies emphasizing each challenge.
-These challenges were determined by examining sections commonly located in the ‘Discussion' or ‘Threat to Validity' sections of the papers reviewed.
-We extracted all discernible challenges, whether implicitly or explicitly mentioned, associated with SATD detection.
-Each challenge is explained in this section and further elaborated on below.
+We identified nine key challenges related to SATD identification from the relevant studies, as summarized in Table~\ref{tab:tb_challenges}, and each study emphasizes one of these challenges.
+The extraction process focused on statements reported in the \enquote*{Discussion} or \enquote*{Threats to Validity} sections of the reviewed papers.
+All discernible challenges, whether explicitly or implicitly mentioned, were collected for further analysis.